symfony/symfony-docs/book/service_container.rst

 This also means that there's very little or no performance hit for defining lots of services.
 Services that are never used are never constructed.

-As an added bonus, the ``Mailer`` service is only created once and the same instance is returned each time you ask for the service.
+As a bonus, the ``Mailer`` service is only created once and the same instance is returned each time you ask for the service.
 This is almost always the behavior you'll need (it's more flexible and powerful), but you'll learn later how you can configure a service that has multiple instances in the